Neil Gorsuch Supreme Court nomination: Confirmation hearings

 Gorsuch's nomination was first considered by the Senate Judiciary Committee, which holds hearings on all federal judicial nominations and decides whether or not to send nominations to the full Senate for a final confirmation vote.
-In the 115th Congress the committee consisted of 11 Republicans and 9 Democrats, and was led by Republican Chuck Grassley.
-In preparation for the hearing, the committee requested the Department of Justice (DOJ) to send all documents they had regarding Gorsuch's work in the George W. Bush administration; and by the time the hearing commenced, the DOJ had sent the committee over 144,000 pages of documents and, according to a White House spokesman, more than 220,000 pages of documents altogether.
+In the 115th Congress, the committee consisted of 11 Republicans and 9 Democrats and was led by Republican Chuck Grassley.
+In preparation for the hearing, the committee requested that the Department of Justice (DOJ) send all documents they had regarding Gorsuch's work in the George W. Bush administration.
+By the time the hearings commenced, the DOJ had sent the committee over 144,000 pages of documents and, according to a White House spokesman, more than 220,000 pages of documents altogether.
 Gorsuch's confirmation hearing started on March 20, 2017, and lasted four days.

-On the first day of hearings, March 20, senators largely used their opening statements to criticize each other, with Ranking Democrat Dianne Feinstein complaining of the "unprecedented treatment" of Judge Merrick Garland, while Democrat Michael Bennet felt "two wrongs don't make a right", with Republican Ted Cruz insisting President Trump's nomination now carried "super-legitimacy".
+On the first day of hearings, March 20, senators largely used their opening statements to criticize each other, with Ranking Democrat Dianne Feinstein complaining of the "unprecedented treatment" of Judge Merrick Garland, Democrat Michael Bennet arguing that "two wrongs don't make a right", and Republican Ted Cruz insisting that President Trump's nomination now carried "super-legitimacy".
 Democratic senators repeatedly criticized Gorsuch for his dissent in Transam Trucking v.
-Administrative Review Bd., colloquially referred to as the "frozen trucker case", where the Tenth Circuit Court of Appeals ruled in favor of a truck driver who, after waiting hours for relief, had finally abandoned his unheated truck and trailer in dangerously inclement conditions.
+Administrative Review Bd., colloquially referred to as the "frozen trucker case", where the Tenth Circuit Court of Appeals had ruled in favor of a truck driver who, after waiting hours for relief, had finally abandoned his unheated truck and trailer in dangerously inclement conditions.
 Democrat Dick Durbin told Gorsuch that the cold weather described in the facts of the case was "not as cold as your dissent".
-Durbin also criticized the accuracy of his opinion in the Burwell v.
-Hobby Lobby case, where Gorsuch contended that contraception "destroys a fertilized egg," and that he had held the Religious Freedom Restoration Act included protection for corporations, rather than just individuals.

-In his own 16-minute opening statement, Gorsuch repeated his belief that a judge who likes all his rulings is "probably a pretty bad judge."
-He emphasized his decisions were based on "the facts at issue in each particular case."
+Durbin also criticized the accuracy of Gorsuch's opinion in Burwell v.
+Hobby Lobby, where Gorsuch had contended that contraception "destroys a fertilized egg," and that he had held that the Religious Freedom Restoration Act included protection for corporations rather than just individuals.
+In his 16-minute opening statement, Gorsuch repeated his belief that a judge who likes all his rulings is "probably a pretty bad judge."
+He argued that his decisions were based on "the facts at issue in each particular case."
 He also noted that his extensive record included many examples where he ruled both for and against disadvantaged groups.